V4Fire/Client/src/core/theme-manager/system-theme-extractor/README.md

 import type { SystemThemeExtractor } from 'core/theme-manager/system-theme-extractor';

 export default class CustomEngine implements SystemThemeExtractor {
-  // Implement all necessary methods of the interface here.
+  // Implement all necessary methods of the interface here }
-}
 ```

-The `SystemThemeExtractor` interface specifies that the `getSystemTheme` method should return a Promise object,
+The `SystemThemeExtractor` interface mandates that the getSystemTheme method must return a Promise object,
-allowing for asynchronous computation of the system theme.
+facilitating asynchronous determination of the system theme.
-If synchronous computation is necessary for your case, you can use `SyncPromise`.
+Should synchronous computation be required for your scenario, `SyncPromise` can be utilized.

 See `core/theme-manger` for details.